cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport-05-create-handling.md

 ---
-title: The Create Game Handling
+title: Create the Game Handling
 order: 7
-description: You create a game proper.
+description: You create a proper game
 ---

-# The Create Game Handling
+# Create the Game Handling

-In the previous section, you added the message to create a game.
-But that was just that, a message, along with its serialization and dedicated gRPC function.
-There remains to add the code that actually:
+In the [previous section](./03-starport-04-create-message), you added the message to create a game, along with its serialization and dedicated gRPC function.

+There remains to add code that actually:

 * Creates a brand new game.
 * Saves it in storage.
-* Returns the id of the new game.
+* Returns the ID of the new game.

-Given how Starport has separated its concerns, it has isolated this concern into its separate file, `x/checkers/keeper/msg_server_create_game.go`, for you to edit:
+Given Starport's seperation of concerns, it isolates this concern into a separate file, `x/checkers/keeper/msg_server_create_game.go`, for you to edit:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/e78cba34926ba0adee23febb1ce44774e2c466b3/x/checkers/keeper/msg_server_create_game.go#L10-L17]
 func (k msgServer) CreateGame(goCtx context.Context, msg *types.MsgCreateGame) (*types.MsgCreateGameResponse, error) {